nu066/SDE-Interview-Questions/README.md

 ## Top Contributors ✨

-Thanks goes to these wonderful people:
+Thanks goes to these wonderful people who contributed in this:

 <table href = "#contributors">
   <tr>